Garethp/vim/README.md

  * The `Shift-Tab` combination unindents lines
  * Ale has been configured to lint PHP to `PSR-2` standards
  * `Ctrl-/` has been mapping to have NERDCommenter toggle comments in Normal, Visual and Insert Mode
+ * Pressing `F3` in normal mode will toggle NERDTree

 ## Using the plugins